 I love incorporating natural fall greenery in any decor project.
 The look is soothing and it brings the outdoor into your home in a lovely way.

-This type of decorating used to be limited to shell collections and flower arrangements, but now the natural and rustic look is very popular in all sorts of trendy decorating.
+This type of rustic greenery used to be limited to shell collections and flower arrangements, but now the natural and rustic look in natural fall decor is very popular in all sorts of trendy decorating.

-Dried flowers and arrangements that use moss and grasses are a cost-effective alternative to cut flowers and living plants.
+Dried flowers and fall flower arrangements that use moss and grasses are a cost-effective alternative to cut flowers and living plants.
 These items are naturally pretty and require no water or maintenance.

-The sky is the limit when it comes to decorating with natural elements.
+The sky is the limit when it comes to natural decorating for fall.
 If you take a wander around your garden with an open mind, you’ll find all sorts of possibilities for using fall greenery.

-Here are some of my favorite fall decorating ideas:
+Here are some of my favorite autumn greenery decorating ideas:

 Nature is magnificent in the fall.
 The range of colors that the autumn leaves take on is stunning.
 This makes them perfect for fall decorations.